bursonic/driveMalta/Cars/Hazard awareness.md

 2. **Breath alcohol level of 35 mg/100ml or blood alcohol level of 80mg/100ml.**
 3. Breath alcohol level of 45 mg/100ml or blood alcohol level of 90mm/100ml.
 4. Breath alcohol level of 25 mg/100ml or blood alcohol level of 70mg/100ml.

+###4606 - CARS5.25

+A correct seating position will enable you to:

+1. Rest your hand on the gear lever
+2. **Have a suitable grip on the steering wheel**
+3. Talk to all your passengers
+4. **Have good visibility through the windows**
+5. **Comfortably reach the pedals**
+6. Rest your head against the head restraint